 The Guatemala Literacy Project (GLP) partnership was formed in 1997.
 It all began with Rotarians Enrique Gandara and Juan Forster from the Guatemala Oeste and Sur clubs.
 They took notice of the innovative textbook cooperative that the nonprofit organization Cooperative for Education (CoEd) had set up at La Labor Schoool, and they approached CoEd to become their implementation partner, developing literacy programs in other Guatemalan schools.
 Rotarians Gandara and Forster recruited the Rotary clubs of Raleigh, NC and Lander, WY to serve as International Co-Sponsors, and the Guatemala Literacy Project (GLP) was born.

-“The GLP is a successful project because of the shared commitment between Rotarians and Cooperative for Education.”—Joni Ellis, International Club Contact on Global Grant #1412387, recognized by The Rotary Foundation as "exemplary"
+“The GLP is a successful project because of the shared commitment between Rotarians and Cooperative for Education.”

-The informal partnership of clubs and districts grew over the years, and today the GLP is comprised of 8 Guatemalan Clubs and over 600 international clubs from the US, Canada, the Cayman Islands, England, Germany, and Japan.
+The informal partnership of clubs and districts grew over the years, and today the GLP is comprised of 9 Guatemalan Clubs and over 600 international clubs from the US, Canada, the Cayman Islands, Saint Kitts and Nevis, England, Germany, and Japan.
 In any given year, roughly 150 clubs and districts financially participate directly in GLP project replications—either as funders or volunteers.